cern-eos/eos/doc/clicommands/attr.rst

   --------------------------------------------------------------------------------
   - configure automatic layout conversion if a file has reached a defined age ...
     |eos> attr set sys.lru.convert.match="*:1mo" /eos/dev/instance/convert/    # convert all files older than a month to the layout defined next
+    |eos> attr set sys.lru.convert.match="*:1mo:>2G" /eos/dev/instance/convert/# convert all files older than a month and larger than 2Gb to the layout defined next
     |eos> attr set sys.conversion.*=20640542 /eos/dev/instance/convert/          # define the conversion layout (hex) for the match rule '*' - this is RAID6 4+2
     |eos> attr set sys.conversion.*=20640542|gathered:site1::rack2 /eos/dev/instance/convert/ # same thing specifying a placement policy for the replicas/stripes
   --------------------------------------------------------------------------------